Bahrain World Trade Center: Structural details

 The two towers are linked via three skybridges, each holding a 225 kW wind turbine, totalling to 675 kW of wind power capacity.
 Each of these turbines measure 29 m in diameter, and is aligned north, which is the direction from which air from the Persian Gulf blows in.
 The sail-shaped buildings on either side are designed to funnel wind through the gap to provide accelerated wind passing through the turbines.
 This was confirmed by wind tunnel tests, which showed that the buildings create an S-shaped flow, ensuring that any wind coming within a 45° angle to either side of the central axis will create a wind stream that remains perpendicular to the turbines.
 This significantly increases their potential to generate electricity.

 The wind turbines are expected to provide 11% to 15% of the towers' total power consumption, or approximately 1.1 to 1.3 GWh a year.
 This is equivalent to providing the lighting for about 300 homes, 258 hospitals, 17 industrial plants, and 33 car engines.
 The three turbines were turned on for the first time on 8 April 2008.
 They are expected to operate 50% of the time on an average day.

-Popular fiction
+In fiction

 The Bahrain WTC was featured prominently in the 2009 science fiction SyFy channel made-for-television movie Annihilation Earth.
 In the movie, an incident involving a subatomic collider in the year 2020 creates cataclysmic effects on planet Earth.
 CGI is used in the movie to show the WTC collapsing as a result of an earthquake, though the reason for the earthquake is not fully explained in the movie.